thesandybridge/wpengine-cli/README.md

 # WP Engine CLI v2

 An improved version of my earlier tool.
-This version is build with Rust whereas the previous version was built using JavaScript with node.
+This version is built with Rust whereas the previous version was built using JavaScript with node.
 I have also opted to not use async which will speed up performance.

 The purpose of this tool is to provide an interface with the wpengine API.
 I plan on creating a headless